 Atlanta Working 'Around The Clock' To Fight Off Ransomware Attack

-Officials in Atlanta say the city's computer systems are not fully operational yet after a ransomware attack hit the city last week and locked some city data behind a wall of encryption.
+Officials in Atlanta say the city's computer systems are not yet fully operational after a ransomware attack hit the city last week and locked some city data behind a wall of encryption.

 Tasnim Shamma of member station WABE in Atlanta tells our Newscast unit that cybersecurity experts are working around the clock to restore access to the city's data.